 The MSc in Law and Finance is taught full-time over one year and comprises 60 ECTS of taught modules and a 30 ECTS research dissertation, 90 ECTS in total.
 Of the 60 ECTS taught credits, students will take mandatory modules worth 30 ECTS and elective modules worth 30 ECTS.
 When choosing electives, students select either 10 ECTS in Law and 20 ECTS in Finance or 20 ECTS in Law and 10 ECTS in Finance

 The 30 ECTS research dissertation is designed to enable students to undertake individual research and undertake an in-depth individual research study of a particular issue within the field of Law or Finance.
 Students will have the option to write a 12,000 word dissertation under the guidance of academic leaders at the School of Law or School of Business.

 *The School of Law and Trinity Business School reserve the right to vary the following list and, in particular, the right to withdraw and add modules.
 Note that timetabling considerations may also restrict choice.

 Having successfully completed this programme, students should be able to:

 - Critically appraise the core concepts of finance and financial management, the role and function of the financial system.

-- Use appropriate legal, financial and economic theories, doctrines and concepts to identify, formulate, analyse and solve business and legal problems within national and international contexts;
+- Use appropriate legal, financial and economic theories, doctrines and concepts to identify, formulate, analyse and solve business and legal problems.

-- Critically analyse the interplay between law and social change in a variety of different contexts as they pertain to international financial services law;
+- Critically analyse the interplay between law and social change in a variety of different contexts as they pertain to financial services law.

 - Plan and complete independent research and present work in a coherent and professional manner, in formats appropriate for a variety of specialist audiences.